adriangsutton/asmweb2025/src/recordings/Curious Incidentals/Curious Incidentals.md

 url: "curious-incidentals"
 cover: "Curious Incidentals.jpg"
 audioUrl: "https://embed.music.apple.com/us/album/curious-incidentals-from-the-national-theatre/1530289314"
-sectionSortOrder: 4
+sectionSortOrder: 6
 metadata:
-  - { title: "Label", description: "UNKNOWN" }
+  - { title: "Label", description: "CORDAFONIA" }
-  - { title: "Release Date", description: "19/08/2025" }
+  - { title: "Release Date", description: "01/06/2013" }
   - { title: "Producer", description: "Adrian Sutton" }
 ---

-This is where content is to be placed!

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Away from the world of orchestral and chamber music, this is Adrian's electronic score for the National Theatre's runaway hit production of <i>The Curious Incident of the Dog in the Night-Time</i>.